11ty/eleventy-activity-feed/README.md

 As a completely hypothetical example, if/when Twitter dies in a burning fire and you want to remove that channel from your centralized feed, you can do so and still keep all of your existing subscribers!

+**Limitations:**

-_Notable limitation:_ This is not a permanent data store or archival tool for your content.
+* This is not a permanent data store or archival tool for your content.
 This does _not_ (yet?) fetch old data beyond the initial page of results for each activity type’s API.
 This is merely a aggregation and rebroadcast tool for your new content in RSS.
+* When used in a static build, this will only update the feed when your build runs.
+I’d recommend setting up a recurring build to generate your feed regularly (maybe daily?).
+You could use this in serverless mode if you wanted!

 ## Demo